mhu/shadows-and-alchemy/GDD.md

 ## Game Summary

 Shadows and Alchemy is a 2D platformer that uses transformations as its main mechanic.
 The player can transform between two different forms to overcome obstacles and enemies.
-The game's visual design is based on shadows and darkness, with enemies emitting lights that will damage the player if they remain in them for too long.
+The game's visual design is based on shadows and darkness, with enemies emitting lights that can damage the player.

 ## Theme Interpretation

-The two themes - shadows and alchemy - have been interpreted and implemented in the following ways:
+The two themes - shadows and alchemy - have been interpreted in the following ways:

 - Shadows: The game's visual design is based on shadows and darkness.
 Enemies emit lights that will damage the player if they remain in them for too long.
 - Alchemy: The game utilizes Alchemy's definition has Transformation, giving the player the ability to change forms to overcome obstacles that would be impossible to overcome otherwise.

-## Story

-The game does not have a story.

 ## Characters